kuhnrl30/LendingClub/README.md

 Or use devtools to install the development version from Github:
 ```
 devtools::install_github("kuhnrl30/LendingClub")
+library(LendingClub)
 ```

 ## Usage
 To use this package, you'll first need to create a credential from your account number and API key.
-This credential will be saved to the global environment and referenced by every other function.
+This credential can be saved to the global environment and the other functions will detect it.
 Use the MakeCredential() function and pass it your investorID number and your API key.
 You can find the InvestorID on your account summary page and the API key on the Account Settings page.